All Episodes

 Now, here's another thing.

-The essence of your chapter on me, I'm guessing, based on the reign of error that you mentioned, is that I lie, or I purposely get things wrong, or I make things up, or I just say things that I know are wrong to advance my cause.
+The essence of your chapter on me, I'm guessing, based on the reign of error that you mentioned, is that I lie or I purposely get things wrong or I make things up or I just say things that I know are wrong to advance my cause.

 Am I pretty close there?

-But there's other they slam you in other ways as well.
+Well, for that particular section, yes, but they slam you in other ways as well.

 Well, we'll get to those in a minute.